 To the west of Las Ramblas is the somewhat different, El Raval quarter.
 Once situated outside the city walls, originally this area was the site of various institutions.
-In later years, factories buildings appeared here, along with housing for the workers.
-The area is known for its nightlife, cabarets, and prostitution.
+In later years, factories buildings appeared with housing for the workers.
+Hectic nightlife, cabarets, and prostitution is widespread in this area.
 Today this part of the city retains a degree of ‘edge’ late at night.
 In Barcelona, though, when the sun is shining, these places are quietly sleeping.

 Las Ramblas was initially a muddy stream, used as a sewer and filled with rubbish.
 It was often dry in summer, but as a drain, it was essential to cope with the heavy rain which flowed from the Collserola Hills in the spring and autumn.
 In the 1400s the stream was diverted to avoid the city centre.
 The wide strip of land then became the town centre spot for markets and public gatherings.

-In 1703, the council had trees planted to line the street to make it more attractive.
-Local workers planted 280 birch trees which were later replaced by elm trees.
+In 1703, the council had elm trees planted to line the street to make it more attractive.

 Conflicts over the centuries took their toll on Las Ramblas religious buildings, most notably on St. James’s Night in 1835.
 Revolutionaries burned down the monasteries and churches and murdered all the occupants.
 During the Spanish Civil War (1936-39), Barcelona was under the control of anarchists who once again targeted religious buildings and massacred the monks and nuns.
 Artillery fire and air attacks by pro-Franco forces during World War II also caused severe damage.